aminerhattous/leon/README.md

 # leon

-leon is a psd design turned into website by elzero web school using HTML &amp; CSS.
+leon is a psd design turned into webpage HTML &amp; CSS.

 ## project preview :